๐Ÿ“History of Modern China

 Nine-Dash Line Claim by China

-• Encompasses roughly 90% of the South China Sea—a vast area marked by nine dashes on Chinese maps since 1947, originally drawn by the Republic of China
+• Encompasses roughly 90% of the South China Sea, marked by nine dashes on Chinese maps since 1947, originally drawn by the Republic of China (the Nationalist government, before it retreated to Taiwan)

-• Overlaps with claims from six other nations (Vietnam, Philippines, Malaysia, Brunei, Indonesia, and Taiwan), creating a web of competing sovereignty assertions
+• Overlaps with claims from six other parties (Vietnam, the Philippines, Malaysia, Brunei, Indonesia, and Taiwan), creating a web of competing sovereignty assertions

-• Lacks clear legal definition under international law—China has never specified whether the line represents a territorial boundary, historic waters, or resource rights, creating deliberate ambiguity
+• Lacks clear legal definition under international law.
+China has never specified whether the line represents a territorial boundary, historic waters, or resource rights.
+This deliberate ambiguity gives Beijing flexibility to interpret the claim however suits its interests at any given moment.

 Paracel Islands Dispute